 The Department of Defense (DoD) has responsibility for many large plumes with dilute concentrations of tetrachloroethene (PCE), trichloroethene (TCE), dichloroethene isomers (cDCE, tDCE, 1,1-DCE) and vinyl chloride (VC) in groundwater.
-The objective of this project is to develop a deeper understanding for the role of magnetic materials in the abiotic degradation of chlorinated ethenes in aquifers.
-This presentation describes the development of a protocol using a carbon-14 (14C) assay to quantify the degradation rate constants based on accumulation of 14C-labeled products.
+The objective of this project was to develop a deeper understanding for the role of magnetic materials in the abiotic degradation of chlorinated ethenes in aquifers.
+This presentation described the development of a protocol using a carbon-14 (14C) assay to quantify the degradation rate constants based on accumulation of 14C-labeled products.
 Dual element compound specific isotopic analysis is also being used in microcosms without addition of labeled compounds.
 The 14C assay has been used to evaluate abiotic TCE degradation in sediment samples from one site to date.
-The results are consistent with the hypothesis that higher levels of magnetic materials result in higher abiotic rate constants.
-Furthermore, the results thus far are consistent with the importance of a hydroxyl radical in the abiotic degradation of TCE.
+The results were consistent with the hypothesis that higher levels of magnetic materials result in higher abiotic rate constants.
+Furthermore, the results were consistent with the importance of a hydroxyl radical in the abiotic degradation of TCE.

 Dr. David Freedman is a professor and department chair in the Department of Environmental Engineering and Earth Sciences at Clemson University.
 He started his academic career at the University of Illinois and moved to Clemson University in 1996.
 The main focus of Dr. Freedman’s research has been the biotic and abiotic degradation of groundwater contaminants, including many halogenated organics, and more recently, 1,4-dioxane.
 He has received research support from SERDP, ESTCP, EPA, DOE, U.S. Army Construction Engineering Research Laboratory, U.S. Air Force Office of Scientific Research, Westinghouse Savannah River Corporation, and numerous consulting firms.
 He received a bachelor’s degree in science and environmental change from the University of Wisconsin (Green Bay), and master’s and doctoral degrees in environmental engineering from the University of Cincinnati and Cornell, respectively.